 |6.||Mr. Somboon Wasinchutchawal||Director||8 / 9|

 - Mr. Somboon Wasinchutchawal was appointed to be the Director on 1 November 2021, and he has started joining the Board of Director meeting since No.2/2022.

 - Ms. Pornpimol Supawiratbancha, Chief Financial Officer, is the Company Secretary passed the Company Secretary Program (CSP) 105/2020 conducted by Thai Institute of Directors Association (IOD)

 Structure of the Board of Directors

-- Company Secretary, coordinating with Lawyer and Compliance Department, shall send out the invitation together with meeting agenda and supporting documents with necessary contents for consideration to every Director at least 7 days prior to the meeting date, so that the Directors will have sufficient time to review the information prior to the meeting.
+- Company Secretary shall send out the invitation together with meeting agenda and supporting documents with necessary contents for consideration to every Director at least 7 days prior to the meeting date, so that the Directors will have sufficient time to review the information prior to the meeting.

 - The proposed agenda for the Board of Directors’ meeting shall be about the operations of FTREIT including the operating results, the annual budget, the distribution payment, the arrangements for unitholder’s meeting, investment in additional assets, related party transactions, business and investment plans, funding plans as well as progress in the implementation of the business plan.